 - Join a stress management group or class

 Have a look at this animated Brainsmart video from the BBC website:

 Epilepsy Action has an online learning course called Epilepsy and your wellbeing.
 If you enroll for this course, you will be able to look at ways of managing your stress.

 We also have a self-management course for people with epilepsy called Epilepsy and you.

 There are now lots of different stress management resources available.
 You may like online interactions.
 Or you may prefer a book.

 Buy through Amazon and raise money for Epilepsy Action.

 Mind, the mental health charity

 International Stress Management Association (ISMA)

-Epilepsy Action would like to thank Dr Hannah Cock, consultant neurologist at St George’s Hospital, London for her contribution to this information.
+Epilepsy Action would like to thank Professor Hannah Cock, consultant neurologist at St George’s University Hospital NHS Foundation Trust, London for her contribution to this information.